alajmo/huel/README.md

 ## Synopsis

-A highly opionated build and development toolset for the web.
-A collection of the following tools:
+A highly opinionated build and development tool for the web.
+A wonderful concatenation of the following tools:

 * webpack - module bundler